-We prepared this handbook to assist you in finding the answers to many questions that you may have regarding your employment with Sentry Installations LLC.
+We prepared this handbook to assist you in finding the answers to many questions that you may have regarding your employment with Sentry Installations, LLC.
 Please take the necessary time to read it.

 We do not expect this handbook to answer all of your questions.
 Your Supervisor and the HR Manager also will be a major source of information.

 Neither this handbook nor any other verbal or written communication by a management representative, is, nor should it be considered to be, an agreement, contract of employment, express or implied, or a promise of treatment in any particular manner in any given situation.
-Sentry Installations LLC adheres to the policy of employment at will, which permits the Company or the employee to terminate the employment relationship at any time, for any reason, with or without cause or notice.
+Sentry Installations, LLC adheres to the policy of employment at will, which permits the Company or the employee to terminate the employment relationship at any time, for any reason, with or without cause or notice.

 Employment at-will may only be altered IN AN INDIVIDUAL CASE OR GENERALLY in writing signed by the President of the Company.